 A more strenuous trek that begins at the same point as the EBC trek, diverting at Namche Bazaar.
 Highlights include hiking the glacier-fed Dudh Kosi River and Gokyo valley, home to the Ngozumpa glacier – the largest in Nepal.
-The first day of trekking consists of a 5-6 hour hike to Dhola, with the opportunity to visit the stupa sitting at the foreground of Mount Khumbila.
+The first day of trekking consists of a 5-6 hour hike to Dhola, with the opportunity to visit the stupa sitting in the foreground of Mount Khumbila.
 Mount Khumbila is a patron god to the local Sherpa people and therefore is too sacred to climb.
 Before reaching the Gokyo village, trekkers can pause and enjoy the tranquillity of three turquoise blue lakes.
 The hike up to the Cho La Pass (5420m) is one of the most challenging of the trip – a steep climb and carefully crossing a glacier.
 Afterward, trekkers can gain some respite as the trail descends down through Lobuche followed by Gorakshep.
-The trail then ascends to Kalapatthar, hanging around for the incredible sunset in strongly advised.
+The trail then ascends to Kalapatthar, hanging around for the incredible sunset is strongly advised.
 The trek comes to a close at Namche Bazaar and trekkers can relax in Lukla before boarding the flight back to Kathmandu.

 Everest Three Passes Trek